 The incident on Saturday is reminiscent of another fatal shooting in 2022 in town.
 Lexington resident Brendan Reilly, who suffered from mental health problems, was shot and killed by a LPD officer after charging another LPD officer with a knife on Feb.
 12 2022.
 Reilly was 35 years old.

 Reilly’s father, Kenneth Reilly, attended the press conference regarding the shooting on Mason Street Saturday.
-His family is trying to get a law passed that would legally require police to summon emergency medical services when a person in a police interaction appears medically unstable.
+His family is trying to get a law passed that would establish a right to emergency medical care during police and other law enforcement interactions, and require coordination of first responders during medical emergencies.

 Leave a comment